justDabuK/emberwood-village/src/pages/spells/grease.md

 ---
 layout: ../../layouts/SpellLayout.astro
-title: 'Grease'
+title: "Grease"
 level: 1
-school: 'Conjuration'
+school: "Conjuration"
-castingTime: '1 action'
+castingTime: "1 action"
-range: '60 feet'
+range: "60 feet"
-components: 'V, S, M (a bit of pork rind or butter)'
+components: "V, S, M (a bit of pork rind or butter)"
-duration: '1 minute'
+duration: "1 minute"
 ---

 Slick grease covers the ground in a 10-foot square centered on a point within range and turns it into difficult terrain for the duration.